02-pb/Himshakti/README.md

 ## A responsive Direct-to-Consumer (D2C) web application developed for HimShakti Food Processing Unit, enabling customers to browse authentic Himalayan food products, manage a shopping cart, receive AI-based product recommendations, and place orders through WhatsApp.
 The project also includes a RESTful backend API for product management.

-### Prerequisites

-Before running the backend, make sure you have:

-- Node.js (v16 or later recommended)
-- npm (comes with Node.js)
-- Git (optional, for cloning the repository)

 ## Tech Stack

 ### Frontend